 Ding!

-“K added Mabel to the group,” it stated, befuddling me.
+“K added Mabel to the group,” it stated.
 The group’s title was Senior High Student Orientation Program.
 I was clueless why I was added until another notification appeared.
 The notification wrote a list of group leaders for the program, including my name.
 I felt delighted when I was selected.
 Nonetheless, at the same time, I was perturbed, questioning my ability to lead my team due to my introverted nature.
 Even so, I kept my chin up and became determined to give it my best shot.

 Everything on the initial day was smooth sailing since the students basically learned the school’s technical information.
 It was a large weight off my shoulders.
 Unfortunately, the following day fell apart.
 My team members were obstructive with one another and did not want to be involved in the activities, which they deemed mundane.

 I panicked and thought of sharing each other’s interests and playing classic games.
 Yet, it did nothing but worsened the delicate.

 At last, I enquired for advice from other group leaders.
-They advised me to do ‘atypical’ activities, because the activities I had thought earlier rendered them reluctant to participate.
+They advised me to do ‘atypical’ activities, because the activities I had thought of earlier rendered them reluctant to participate.
 This brought me to Mafia, Charades, and cheer.
 In the course of the gathering, I asked them to create a cheer.
 Thankfully, the discussion began.
 They generated one and tried it with one accord after.
 Following this, tackling the issue in the game session, I encouraged them to partake to advance their teamwork skills and get familiar with one another.
-I also gave them key roles in games in turn, so they could have the chance to voice.
+I also gave them key roles in games in turn, so they could have the chance to express their voices.
 As expected, all of them uttered pleasantly.

 I felt exceedingly content and proud being able to excite my team and watching them being more intimate months later.
 At the end of the event, one of my team members approached me, sharing that she was thrilled she came to this school and entered such an engrossing program.
 Never have I imagined I would encounter significant growth — from a bashful introvert to someone who is capable of leadership.